fairyhaze/AO3-Midnight-Haze-Dark-Skin---CSS/README.md

-# AO3 Dark Minimalist Skin
+# AO3 Midnight Soft Dark Minimalist Skin

 A sleek, dark, and readable custom CSS skin for **Archive of Our Own (AO3)**.
 Designed to be easy on the eyes and aesthetically pleasing.